BKlasmer/kmt_calculator/README.md

   ```bash
   foo@bar:~$ ./provisioning/provision_venv.sh
   ```
-- If you want to work on it, you can run (from the base of the module):
+- To work on the environment, you can run (from the base of the module):
   ```bash
   foo@bar:~$ source ./venv/bin/activate
   ```